-Join Chad Perkins for an in-depth discussion in this video Distorting with Spherical Fields, part of Up and Running with Trapcode Form.
+Join Chad Perkins for an in-depth discussion in this video Distorting with Spherical Fields, part of Learning Trapcode Form (2013).

 Now before we get to applying all the cool stuff we've been learning in this chapter in the next movie, I want to take one more movie and explain the spherical fields.
 It's an additional distortion type that you can have to displace particles in addition to the fractal field.
 And really quick before we get into that, I want to show you this about the curve drawing interface, a really important note.
 And we're starting here exactly where we left off in the last movie, where we have this curve drawing interface where we have no fractal field distortion, and then we have the distortion up here at the top.